Khe Sanh (song): Popularity

 In August 1978, censors gave the song an A Classification, meaning that it was "not suitable for airplay".
 The classification was ostensibly due to sex and drug references, such as the lines: "their legs were often open, but their minds were always closed".
 Walker said, "That was the reason they told us, which wasn't necessarily the real one."
 Barnes later commented "Every DJ in the country begged us to release "Khe Sanh" as a single.
 Then they banned it two weeks later.
 They had to ban something once a week to keep the Catholic Church happy."
 Although it peaked on the national sales charts at a modest number 41, the record reached number four in the band's home town of Adelaide where it received airplay on 5KA (owned by the Methodist Church).
 At the start of the Live at the Wireless album, Barnes thanks Double J for being the only Sydney station that played the song.

 In 2001, members of APRA, the Australasian music industry's peak body, put "Khe Sanh" at number eight in a poll of the all-time best Australian songs.
 It still receives strong airplay on Australian radio stations with a "classic rock" format.
 In November 2014, "Khe Sanh" was added to the National Film and Sound Archive's Sounds of Australia registry of historically, culturally and aesthetically significant sound recordings.

 In August 2011, "Khe Sanh" re-entered the ARIA Singles Chart at #40, beating their previous peak position by one spot.

 In January 2018, as part of Triple M's "Ozzest" 100, the 'most Australian' songs of all time, "Khe Sanh" was ranked number 1, ahead of Men at Work's "Down Under" and Jimmy Barnes's "Working Class Man".

 Named by Double J as one of the best debut singles of all time, they said, "Walker jumped inside the psyche of a Vietnam Vet and laid it all bare: PTSD, drug addiction, reliance on overseas sex workers for intimacy, and a constant sense of unease and displacement.
 It's a song pulsing with palpable paranoia, ambivalence, and deep-seated mental illness."

-It was ranked at number 8 in the Triple J Hottest 100 Australian Songs of All Time countdown held on July 25, 2025.
+It was ranked at number 8 in the Triple J Hottest 100 of Australian Songs held on July 25, 2025.

 Cold Chisel has released 15 records/CDs/compilations of Khe Sanh from 1978 to 2024, and Jimmy Barnes has issued further 4 compilations from 1996 to 2002 demonstrating its continued popularity.

-In 2025 the song was voted 8th in the Triple J Hottest 100 of Australian Songs.